 He not only adds the location information, but includes a Google map as well.
 This makes it easier for students to find him.
 He also includes a custom contact form.
 This is a better option than adding your email address directly to the page.
 Visitors can simply add their name, email and message and it will get delivered right to your inbox.

 These guitar teacher website templates are a great example of the many different styles available for your own website.
 In this post we focus on guitar teachers, but we have many more examples.
 Take a look at our sample band sites page as well as in our blog in the featured websites section.
+If you need a bit more guidance check out our free online guide How to make a website for your music.
 Get started today and you’ll see how easy it is to get a great guitar teacher website up in no time!

 Build a stunning band website and store in minutes